ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 --- abstract

 This document includes a collection of representative Software Supply Chain Use Case Descriptions.
-These use cases aim at identifying software supply chain problems that the industry faces today and acts as a guideline for developing a comprehensive solution for these class of scnenarios.
+These use cases aim to identify software supply chain problems that the industry faces today and acts as a guideline for developing a comprehensive solution for these class of scenarios.

 --- middle